-8. Guided classroom practice through an internship with an effective educator.
+8. Guided classroom practice through clinical experience with an effective educator.

 9. Support of partnerships through on-going professional development for mentor-teachers.

-10. Successful applicants must meet a 90% participating students completion rate (see Program Completer Target section).
+10. Successful applicants must meet a 90% participating students completion rate.

 11. Develop and maintain current data on all program related information and all participating students throughout the grant-contract period and report to NYSED on candidate progress, completion, and certification rates.